Niksi-tunk/niksi-slides/main.typ

 ]

 #slide(title: "Cross-platform??")[
-  Niksi is cross platform and supports Windows, MacOS and Linux.
+  - Niksi is cross platform and supports Windows, MacOS and Linux.
-  The Windows support is achieved through running NixOS in the WSL while MacOS and Linux can run the Nix package manager natively.
+    - Windows support is achieved through running NixOS in the WSL.
+    - MacOS and Linux can run the Nix package manager natively.

-  The installer has to be developed somewhat separately for each platform but it will be based on nix-installer by Determinate Systems
+  - The installer has to be developed somewhat separately for each platform.
-  #footnote[#link("https://github.com/DeterminateSystems/nix-installer") #v(1em)].
+    - It will be based on nix-installer by Determinate Systems #footnote[#link("https://github.com/DeterminateSystems/nix-installer") #v(1em)].
 ]

 #focus-slide[